Heraldry: Eastern European heraldry

-Eastern European heraldry is in the traditions developed in Albania, Belarus, Bulgaria, Croatia, Hungary, Lithuania, Poland, Romania, Russia, Serbia, Slovakia and Ukraine.
-Eastern coats of arms are characterized by a pronounced, territorial, clan system – often, entire villages or military groups were granted the same coat of arms irrespective of family relationships.
+Eastern European heraldry is in the traditions developed in Eastern Europe and the Balkans, which includes all Slavic countries (except for Czechia, which uses the German-Nordic style), Albania, Hungary, Lithuania and Romania, and excludes Greece, Cyprus and Turkey.
+Eastern coats of arms are characterized by a pronounced, territorial, clan system—often, entire villages or military groups were granted the same coat of arms irrespective of family relationships.
 In Poland, nearly six hundred unrelated families are known to bear the same Jastrzębiec coat of arms.
 Marks of cadency are almost unknown, and shields are generally very simple, with only one charge.
 Many heraldic shields derive from ancient house marks.
 At least fifteen per cent of all Hungarian personal arms bear a severed Turk's head, referring to their wars against the Ottoman Empire.

 Quasi-heraldic emblems

 True heraldry, as now generally understood, has its roots in medieval Europe.
 However, there have been other historical cultures which have used symbols and emblems to represent families or individuals, and in some cases these symbols have been adopted into Western heraldry.
 For example, the coat of arms of the Ottoman Empire incorporated the royal tughra as part of its crest, along with such traditional Western heraldic elements as the escutcheon and the compartment.